aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/basic-options.rst

     ..
         [ToDo] Research and Write License Matching Better

-    License matching strictness, i.e. how closely matched licenses are detected in a scan, can be modified by using this ``--license-score`` option.
+    License matching strictness, i.e. How closely matched licenses are detected in a scan, can be modified by using this ``--license-score`` option.

     Some important INTEGER values of the ``--license-score INTEGER`` option:

     - **0**     - Default and Lowest Value, All matches are reported.
-    - **100**    - Highest Value, Only licences with a much better match are reported
+    - **100**    - Highest Value, Only licenses with a much better match are reported

-    Here, a bigger number means a better match, i.e. setting a higher license score translates to a higher threshold for matching licenses (with equal or less number of license matches).
+    Here, a bigger number means a better match, i.e. Setting a higher license score translates to a higher threshold for matching licenses (with equal or less number of license matches).

     An example usage::

         ./scancode -clpieu --json-pp output.json samples --license-score 70

-    Here's the license results on setting the integer value to 100, vs the default value 0.
+    Here's the license results on setting the integer value to 100, Vs. the default value 0.
 This is visualized using ScanCode workbench in the License Info Dashboard.

     .. list-table:: License scan results of Samples Directory.